 Immersive blue time while gliding on the surface has a profound psychologically restorative effect.
 A stillness amidst the total, yet low impact, movement swimming front crawl provides.

 This skill is an unparalleled vehicle to connecting with the natural world and anyone can learn it with high quality and safe professional open water swim coaching.
 Front crawl is also the most efficient and fastest swimming stroke which exercises muscles across the body, ensuring a healthy balance of movement (neck/back pain from head up breast stroke anyone?) and enabling the swimmer to experience the wonders of wild blue space more completely.

 Connecting with aquatic environments, especially the sea, has consistently been shown to lead to significantly higher benefits, in stimulating positive mood and reducing negative mood and stress, than even green space does.

 The sheltered sea lochs and bays in and around the corrugated coasts of Argyll offer an ideal natural learning environment to developing skills whilst exploring these unique bio-diverse and enchanting waters.
 While the technique may look similar, there are some distinct differences between front crawl technique in the pool compared to open water - specific skills like "sighting" and thinking more about the aqua dynamics of movement for a start.

-If you’d like to learn or relearn efficient front crawl technique in open water with confidence, why not join me in the pristine waters of Loch Fyne and surrounding waters
+If you’d like to learn or relearn efficient front crawl technique in open water with confidence, why not join us aboard and experience wild swimming on Loch Fyne

 Join me on board Fyne Explorer for a guided wild swimming tour in hard to reach sheltered bays - putting the wild in wild swimming.